GOFIRST/gofirst-docs/devel2013/SensorInterface.md

 All function names in the sensor interface are to be spelled in camel-case with the initial letter uncapitalized, as in `getTimeStamp`.
 This convention is the prevailing one in the codebase and is a valid C++ convention that is often in use.
-While the convention with an initial uppercase letter (cf. 'GetTimeStamp`) is also in use and is perhaps more common, the former convention should be used in the interest of uniformity.
+While the convention with an initial uppercase letter (cf. `GetTimeStamp`) is also in use and is perhaps more common, the former convention should be used in the interest of uniformity.